What type of travel documents do we

 As of January 23, 2007, new

 United States government regulations will require all US citizens, adults and

-children, to have a valid passport for all international travel by air.
-The new
+children, to have a valid passport for all international travel.

 Do I need to obtain vaccinations prior

 get shots to travel to the Islands of The Bahamas.
 Due to recent outbreaks of